Cristian243342/Tic_Tac_Toe__VS__Monteeeeee_Carlooooo/README.md

 ## Notice

-On the first assignment regarding to our Chess project, we had [the following link](https://github.com/EugenM03/simple--ai--chess) to access the source code and the initial implementation.
+On the first assignment regarding our Chess project, we had [the following link](https://github.com/EugenM03/simple--ai--chess) to access the source code and the initial implementation.

-Unfortunately, the continuation of the project was not possible, due to limited time and homeworks/assignments to other classes.
-Thus, we have decided to create another simple game (with AI) to still create a project correspondent to the second PCLP3 task.
+Unfortunately, the continuation of the project was not possible, due to limited time and homework/assignments for other classes.
+Thus, we have decided to create another simple game (with AI) to still create a project corresponding to the second PCLP3 task.
 We are sorry for any inconvenience caused.

 The new link is [here](https://github.com/Cristian243342/Tic_Tac_Toe__VS__Monteeeeee_Carlooooo).